ldang04/team-ditto/tests/bugs.md

   - Issue: `update` initially accepted whitespace-only `id`.
 The controller was changed to reject whitespace-only ids.
   - Fix: Updated tests to expect 400 for whitespace-only `id`.

+- **EmbeddingService: fallback on empty embedding responses**
+  - Files: `src/services/EmbeddingService.ts`
+  - Issue: `generateQueryEmbedding` and `generateImageEmbedding` previously returned empty arrays when the remote Vertex AI API returned an empty embedding payload.
+This caused downstream code to see zero-length embeddings.
+  - Fix: Service functions now detect empty embeddings returned by the API and use the deterministic local `generateFallbackEmbedding` instead.

 ---

 Generated on: 2025-12-03